MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-web-part-optimization.md

 >For more information about performance in SharePoint Online modern portals, see [Performance in the modern SharePoint experience](https://docs.microsoft.com/sharepoint/modern-experience-performance).

 ## Use the Page Diagnostics for SharePoint tool to analyze web parts
 The **Page Diagnostics for SharePoint tool** is a browser extension for the new [Microsoft Edge](https://www.microsoft.com/edge) and Chrome browsers.
-For more information see [Page Diagnostics Tool for SharePoint Online](https://aka.ms/perftool)
+For more information, see [Page Diagnostics Tool for SharePoint Online](https://aka.ms/perftool).

 When you analyze a SharePoint site page with the Page Diagnostics for SharePoint tool, you can see information about web parts that exceed the baseline metric in the **Web parts are impacting page load time** result in the _Diagnostic tests_ pane.